Business Innovation is not about being book smart, but becoming life smart.

 A big part of our programme is also dedicated to Personal and Professional Development.
 Every semester, our students reflect on their learning journey, on their vision and goals as junior innovator, on their acquired skills, strengths and weaknesses.
 Developing this habit of constant self-reflection allow you to become more sensitive to your environment, understand yourself better and become more confident in how you can bring value to an organisation.
 You will be working on broadening your mindset the way you see fit.

-Year 1 consist of 5 study units:
+Year 1 consists of 5 study units:

 In the study unit Transforming Society (10 EC), you study a variety of societal and economic models.
 You will challenge economic perspectives in order to understand historical, current and future trends and developments in business, economy and society.